 When can my electric service be disconnected in Texas?

-A REP may disconnect service without prior notice:
+REPs may disconnect service without notice:

-- If there’s an immediate safety issue.
+– In case of an immediate safety issue.

 What if my electric service contract is canceled for non-payment?

-Instantly enroll for service with reputable electricity providers such as TXU Energy, Reliant, Direct Energy, Green Mountain and more.
+Instantly enroll for service with reputable electricity providers such as TXU Energy, Reliant, Direct Energy, Green Mountain, and more.